Feyerabend/ABC80/abc802/README.md

 and Ericsson attempting their own variations.
 However, full compatibility with the IBM PC emerged as the only viable option.
-IBM PC hardware became synonymous with personal computing, leading to a decline in loyalty towards domestically produced computers.
-Benchmarks played a role in determining the best performance for the price.
+IBM PC hardware became synonymous with personal computing, leading to a decline in loyalty towards domestically produced computers. *Benchmarks* played a different role in determining the best performance for the price.

 Microsoft played a significant role by providing BASIC support for various computer hardware, expanding their influence through adaptations and widespread